Fatigued doctor overlooked lung cancer mass on x-ray

 The doctor told the commissioner he now dedicates time during his day shifts when he is not fatigued to review and acknowledge test results.

-Among McDowell's list of findings was that the timeframe of 11 days to receive radiology results was too-long and that the hospital and the woman's medical practice needed to have clearer systems in place for communicating.
+Among McDowell's list of findings was that the timeframe of 11 days to receive radiology results was too long and that the hospital and the woman's medical practice needed to have clearer systems in place for communicating.